-Every tenure-track faculty will be reviewed annually by the department chair or appropriate administrator according to departmental procedures.
-Additionally, faculty whose appointment letters state that they have at least a four-year probationary period must undergo a thorough pre-tenure review.
-This review normally is conducted at the beginning of January of the faculty member's third year at the University of Houston for those on a seven year probationary period.
-The faculty member must submit a portfolio in accordance with departmental/college policies and criteria for review by the departmental review committee.
-The committee informs the department chair, who conducts an independent review then writes a letter to the candidate detailing the strengths and weaknesses of the pre-tenure review portfolio.
-The chair sends a copy of the letter to the dean, who files the letter in the faculty member's personnel file.
-The letter then becomes part of the mandatory tenure review.
-Summaries of annual reports should be available to internal reviewers in promotion and tenure cases.
+Every tenure-track faculty will undergo an annual performance review conducted by the department chair or appropriate administrator or committee according to departmental procedures.
+Additionally, faculty whose appointment letters state that they have at least a four-year probationary period prior to being eligible for tenure must undergo a thorough pre-tenure review.
+This pre-tenure review is in addition to the annual performance review and will be carried out according to departmental procedures.
+This pre-tenure review normally is conducted during the faculty member's third year for those on a seven year probationary period.
+The faculty member under pre-tenure review must submit a portfolio in accordance with departmental/college policies and criteria for mandatory tenure review.
+An independent review will be conducted by at least the departmental Promotion and Tenure committee and the departmental chair and include any additional review levels mandated in detailing the strengths and weaknesses of the pre-tenure review portfolio.
+The final letters generated as part of the departmental pre-tenure review become part of any subsequent mandatory tenure review portfolio.